othiym23/shimmer/README.md

 #### shimmer.wrapEmitter(emitter, mark, prepare)

-Change how an individual EventEmitter runs its listeners.
-Each listener will be passed to `mark`, and `wrapEmitter` assumes that whatever changes are made happen either on the listener itself or somewhere else.
-When emit is called, all of the listeners for the event type will be passed to `prepare`, which should return the list of prepared listeners.
+Wrap an EventEmitter's event listeners.
+Each listener will be passed to `mark` when it is registered with `.addListener()` or `.on()`, and then each listener is passed to `prepare` to be wrapped before it's called by the `.emit()` call. `wrapListener` deals with the single listener vs array of listeners logic, and also ensures that edge cases like `.removeListener()` being called from within an `.emit()` for the same event type is handled properly.

 The wrapped EE can be restored to its pristine state by using emitter.__unwrap(), but this should only be used if you *really* know what you're doing.